Dr. Steve Bennett, Lecturer, Community Health Program, Health & Human Development Department

 Todd Donovan is a professor in the Department of Political Science at Western Washington University in Bellingham, Washington.
 He is co-author or co-editor of several books on elections and representation, and is past president of the Pacific Northwest Political Science Association.
 His research areas include public opinion, elections, electoral rules, representation, and direct democracy.
 He studies elections in the US, UK, Australia, Canada, and New Zealand, and has worked as an expert witness on election matters in state and federal courts in Alaska, California, Montana, Tennessee, and Washington.

-Dr. Hud Hudson, Professor of Philosophy at Western Washington University
+Presented by Dr. Hud Hudson, Professor of Philosophy at Western Washington University

 The fine-tuning argument for the existence of God has been generating a great deal of attention over recent years.
 In this talk, Dr. Hudson will sketch one of the more promising versions of that argument, explaining and motivating its various premises.
 He will then briefly note several potential critiques of that line of reasoning, and finally he will examine in some depth one underexplored criticism, which (in his judgment) is a powerful obstacle to the success of the argument.